edgelesssys/docs.edgeless.systems/marblerun/workflows/set-manifest.md

 ```

 If the manifest contains a `RecoveryKeys` entry, you will receive a JSON reply including a recovery secret, encrypted with the public key supplied in `RecoveryKeys`.
 The reply will look like this, with `[base64]` as your encrypted recovery secret.
-This secret is the coordinator's state-encryption key.
+This secret is the Coordinator's state-encryption key.

 `{"EncryptionKey":"[base64]"}`